 Additional dates could be defined upon request by two or more students, sending an email to luca.bianchi@unipv.it

-Students have the opportunity to increase their final mark by up to three points by completing an optional activity, to be agreed upon with the professor.
+Students can increase their final mark by up to three points by completing an optional activity, to be agreed upon with the professor.

 Examples of such activities include conducting a usability evaluation of an interface or preparing a lesson with accompanying slides on a topic mutually agreed upon with the professor..